Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 #### Trainers page:
 Trainers page
 *  Go to the "Trainers" page
-*  Verify that when you click on each modal button more information appears for each of the following trainers "Andrew Burns & Julie O' Leary"
+*  Verify that when you click on each button for more information the modal appears for each of the following trainers "Andrew Burns & Julie O' Leary"
+*  You may verify that information is different but the underlying structure of the modals information is the same

 #### Contact Us page: